 - Like the bikes, people mostly don't care about them, each other or harm to the environment but vary politically as to whether they admit that or just give lip service to those good things.

 - People feel we should not criticise covid measures so few express fear of being led toward relying on a commercial medical industry to just live.
 Waiting for the next technical fix rather than stepping back from the intensity of daily commute and non-recyclable waste created.
 As if only the BBC are allowed to interview concerned people but they also play people one way then the opposite way, rather than seek for consensus showing variations.

 - Do those wearing masks out in open spaces risking their health also spread more disease?

-- Wearing masks when driving alone just risk causing a crash?
+- Wearing masks when driving alone just risks causing a crash?

 - Discard masks and rubbish on the ground.

-- Discard rather than compost vegetable waste put oil-contaminated paper in the recycle.
+- Discard rather than compost vegetable waste and put oil-contaminated paper in the recycling.
 You can often take your own china mug and reused wooden cutlery and you may get a discount for doing that.

 - Shops supermarkets and cafes that have bakery uncovers, cutlery on the table handled and breathed over by many customers.

 Momentum Labour at the last General Election, in December 2019, offered a path of social responsibility.
 That government would have promoted peace in the world, the environment and toward each other.
 Different from both New Labour and Old Labour, in not promoting self-interest.
 I was very surprised that Momentum Labour captured so much support.
 Momentum Labour's modernised 1945 Manifesto was very inspiring and I expect that Coronavirus would have been handled differently.